chemdesign-accl/MF-DNN/README.md

   <img src="./Fig_2.png" width="300" />
 </p>

 *Figure 1.
-MF-DNN architecture used in this study.*
+MF-DNN architecture used in the study:[EDIT].

 ---